libretro/docs/docs/guides/roms-playlists-thumbnails.md

 ```

 !!!
 Alert
-    You can omit the CRC or Serial for a manualy created playlist entry by using the word `DETECT`  instead, although it may limit your ability to use netplay for this playlist entry.
+    You can omit the CRC or Serial for a manually created playlist entry by using the word `DETECT`  instead, although it may limit your ability to use netplay for this playlist entry.

 #### 6-Line Playlist Format (Deprecated)